vibhav7/vibhav7.github.io/README.md

-this code has been deployed on vibhav.tech
+this code has been deployed on http://vibhav.tech/